shadiferris/tech-challenge/README.md

 What is the purpose of the website, and who are the end users?
 Design and usability play an important role in ensuring the site meets the user needs.
 I would improve the overall aesthetics and usability by introducing a more pleasing layout, well-organised menus and headers, and integrating an enterprise search bar that can retrieve results from a secure data source.
 I would also integrate various forms of digital media and imagery.
 The website could be further enhanced by integrating a database to present content dynamically.

 If I had more time, I would focus my efforts on the design phase to plan the infrastructure, layout, and usability.
 Once this was complete, I would begin building a minimum viable product (MVP) using technologies such as HTML, PHP or Python, and SQL.
-For a long-term, mission-critical website, I would set up monitoring to observe metrics and performance during the build and deployment phases.
+For a long-term, mission-critical website, I would look to automate the deployment of cloud resources using infrastructure as code (e.g. Terraform) and source code via CI/CD pipelines (e.g. Jenkins).
+I would include monitoring setup to observe metrics and performance during the build and deployment phases.
 Following deployment, I would iterate and release further enhancements.

 ***Alternative solutions that you could have taken but didn’t and explain why?***